css-raku/CSS-Properties-raku/README.md

 - `initial` will reset the child property to the default value

-- the `!important` modifier can be used in parent properties to force the parent value to override the child.
-The property remains 'important' in the child and will be passed on to any CSS::Properties objects that inherit from it.

 To inherit a css object or style string:

 - pass it as a `:inherit` option, when constructing the object, or